Cnidoscolus aconitifolius: Tree Pot Herb

 The warty gourd is edible when green (and cooked) but turns toxic/medicinal when orange ripe.
 It then splits characteristically into three parts, revealing red arils (fleshy seed covers).
 The ripe seeds inside the arils and orange flesh of the gourd are toxic and can make one violently lose fluids from both ends, and induce abortions.
 The red arils around the seeds, however, are edible.
 And note this: The arils are 96% lycopene, which gives them their color.
 Just remember to spit out the seed from each aril.

-Fruit is toxic when yellow or orange
+Fruit is toxic (or medicinal) when yellow or orange

 M. charantia is found Connecticut south to Florida, west to Texas, also Puerto Rico and the Hawaiian Islands.
 Incidentally, the bitter melon has twice the potassium of bananas and is also rich in vitamin A and C.